 The Lorax (Universal, cert U, Blu-ray/DVD)

 You’d think the fabulousness and wacky colour of Dr Seuss would make him a natural fit for Hollywood.
 Not so.
 Look at those Grinch movies.
-And The Cat in the Hat.
+And The Cat in the Hat, starring Mike Myers.
 The Lorax continues along the same route, a “meh” adaptation, animated in Despicable Me style, of the Seuss story about a world without trees.
-The average eight-year-old who is desperately worried about the planet might enjoy it, and might even appreciate the political message about big corporations and planetary despoliation (but will they get that “too big to fail” sign pinned on the wall of the Once-ler, the guy who makes thneeds out of trees until all the trees are gone?)
+The average eight-year-old who is desperately worried about the planet might enjoy it, and might even appreciate the political message about big corporations and planetary despoilment.
+But will they fully understand what’s behind that “too big to fail” sign pinned on the wall of the Once-ler, the guy who makes thneeds out of trees until all the trees are gone?
 Danny DeVito is one of the few members of the big-name voice cast who was worth the effort of hiring.
 Zac Efron, Taylor Swift?
 Could be anybody.
-But hey, money needs to be given to the moneyed (as Dr Seuss never said).
+But hey, rich need riches (as Dr Seuss never said).
 As for John Powell’s songs, they’re stab-yourself-in-the-ears terrible.

 © Steve Morrissey 2012